adc-trust-ai/trust-free/README.md

 ### About this edition
 - ℹ️ Free-tier Dataset Limits: ≤ 5,000 rows and ≤ 20 columns (intended for proof-of-concept, R&D and teaching)
 - ✅ Full Functionality: All core features are fully functional within these bounds
-- ✅ Standalone Tools: Relaxed Net (Renet™), Adaptive Net, TurboSolve (fastest OLS/ridge solver), Direct & Systemic Feature Importance
+- ✅ Standalone Tools: Relaxed Net (Renet™), Adaptive Net, TurboSolve™ (fastest OLS/ridge solver), Direct & Systemic Feature Importance
-- ⭐ No-Limit Utilities: TurboSolve, Feature Importance methods, and our open-source Synthetic Dataset Generators (Toeplitz, Block-Correlated) can be used **without restriction** as standalone tools
+- ⭐ No-Limit Utilities: TurboSolve™, Feature Importance methods, and our open-source Synthetic Dataset Generators (Toeplitz, Block-Correlated) can be used **without restriction** as standalone tools
 - 🚀 Ready to Level Up?
 Unlimited scale and [additional features](https://github.com/adc-trust-ai/trust-free/blob/main/trust-pro.md) in the forthcoming **trust-pro** edition

 **Want early access to trust-pro?**